Naming a Channel with Beeps: A Las Vegas algorithm

 \begin{lemma} The number of times a ball is thrown into a bin during an execution of the ball process that starts with $n$ balls is at most $3n$ with probability at least $1-e^{-n/4}$. \end{lemma}

 \begin{proof} In each stage, we throw some $k$ balls into at least $k\lg n$ bins.
-The probability that a given ball ends up singleton in a bin is at least
+The probability that a given ball ends up single in a bin is at least

 which we denote as~$p$.
 A ball is thrown repeatedly in consecutive iterations until it lands single in a bin.
-Our immediate concern is the number of trials to have all balls as singletons in their bins.
+Our immediate concern is the number of trials to have all balls end up as singletons in their bins.

-Suppose that we perform some $m$ independent Bernoulli trials, each with probability~$p$ of success, and let $X$ be the number of successes.
-We show next that $m=\Theta(n)$ suffices with large probability to have the inequality $X\ge n$.
+Suppose that we perform some $m$ independent Bernoulli trials, each with the probability~$p$ of success, and let $X$ be the number of successes.
+Here a success means that a new ball ends up single in its bin.
+We show next that taking $m=\Theta(n)$ suffices to have the inequality $X\ge n$ hold with a large probability.

 The expected number of successes is $\mE[X]=\mu=pm$.
 We use the Chernoff bound in the form